MicrosoftDocs/dynamics-365-fraud-protection/content/set-up-purchase-protection-guide.md

 ## Prerequisites

-To set up Fraud Protection and control user access to your data, you must have an Azure Active Directory (Azure AD (Active Directory)) tenant.
+To set up Fraud Protection and control user access to your data, you must have an Azure Active Directory (Azure AD) tenant.
 If you do not already have an Azure AD tenant, please contact your authorized Microsoft seller or partner to sign up for one.
 Before you can install Fraud Protection, an authorized Microsoft seller or partner must provide a promotion code to you.
 If you do not have a promotion code, contact your authorized Microsoft seller or partner.

 To help you get started with setting up Purchase Protection, we have provided the steps below with related onboarding and integration document links from this site for quick reference.
 Follow the doc links below to walk through the provisioning, integration, and key features.